owlprotocol/veraswap/README.md

-# Starter Monorepo
+# Veraswap Monrepo

-Starter monorepo designed to work with pnpm and turbo repo.
+TODO: Add info on packages and setup.